 The Directors are encouraged to participate in continuous professional development to develop and refresh their knowledge and skills.
-The company secretary of the Company may from time to time and as the circumstances require provide updated written training materials relating to the roles, functions and duties of a director of a company listed on the Stock Exchange.
+The company secretary of the Company may from time to time and as the circumstances required to provide updated written training materials related to the roles, functions and duties of a director of a company listed on the Stock Exchange.